‘What he did to me was a crime’: Cuomo executive assistant who filed criminal complaint breaks silence

 “As we said previously, we proactively made a referral nearly four months ago in accordance with state policies,” said Richard Azzopardi, a spokesman for the governor.

-Cuomo attorney Rita Glavin questioned the assistant’s account of the breast groping in a news conference Friday.
-She said a reconstruction of the events on Nov.
-16, a possible date of the incident given in the report, showed that the assistant was on a different floor from the governor for much of the day and that she did not leave abruptly, but offered to continue working late at the mansion.
+Cuomo attorney Rita Glavin questioned the assistant’s account of the breast-groping in a news conference Friday.
+She said a reconstruction of the events of Nov.
+16, a possible date of the incident given in the report, showed that the assistant was on a different floor from the governor for much of the day and that she did not leave abruptly but offered to continue working late at the mansion.
 The attorney general’s report notes that the assistant was not certain of the date of the incident.
-But Glavin said that records show that Nov.
-16 was the only day that month the assistant entered the mansion.
+But Glavin said records show that Nov.
+16 was the only day in November that the assistant entered the mansion.

-Albany County Sheriff Craig Apple vowed Saturday that his office would conduct a “very comprehensive investigation” into the criminal complaint filed against Cuomo, and took pains to keep her identity secret during a news conference.
+Albany County Sheriff Craig Apple said Saturday that his office would conduct a “very comprehensive investigation” into the criminal complaint filed against Cuomo, and he tried to keep the woman’s identity secret during a news conference.

-Apple also said his investigators would not be rushed or swayed either way by the high-profile nature of the case.
+Apple also said his investigators would not be rushed or swayed by the high-profile nature of the case.

-Cuomo is facing a growing number of calls to resign, including from President Biden and other top Democrats, after 11 women accused him of sexual harassment and retaliation.
+Cuomo is facing a growing number of calls to resign, including from President Biden and other top Democrats, after numerous women accused him of sexual harassment and retaliation.

 “We treat victims the same.
 We investigate the same.
 This one has more eyes on it,” Apple said Saturday.
 “I’m not going to rush it because of who [Cuomo] is and I’m not going to delay it because of who he is.”